Life on the Yukon River

 Matt was about 7-years old when his parents started Bush Alaska Expeditions.
 When he was 16, he was one of their main tour guides, chauffeuring his passengers through the cold backcountry of Alaska, down jumbled ice trails and overflow of the Yukon River.

-Shown here is Matt's cabin that he built in Eagle when he was 16-years old.
+Shown here is Matt's log cabin that he built in Eagle when he was 16-years old.

 The Original 8 & the birth of Smokin' Ace Kennels

 Smokin' Ace Kennels was started back in 2008 with Matt's first litter of 8 Alaskan Huskies.
 This was when a true leader was born.
 Not only regarding Matt's exceptional ability to see the individual dog in a pack of dogs and his practical mind set that allows him to see the trail's end at the start of each new journey, but his main lead dog Keeper was born.
 The two would become inseparable during the many years of training to follow.
-The litter of 8, most of which are still racing with Hall to this day, were born and raised in the Bush in some of the best training conditions a musher could ask for.
+The litter of 8 were born and raised in the Bush in some of the best training conditions a musher could ask for.
 This proved to be invaluable experience come Quest time, when Keeper time and time again, led the team over dangerous open leads of the Yukon, no questions asked.
 Keeper is now a Golden Harness winner and will go down in history with Hall's first Championship run in the 2017 Yukon Quest.

 2014 -- Hall's First Yukon Quest-1,000

 2014 was Hall's rookie run in the Yukon Quest.
 At this time, he was the youngest musher in the line-up and finished the race placing 3rd.
 He proudly walked away with a handful of awards including Rookie of the Year, Spirit of the North and the Veterinarian's Choice Award.
-Matt was extremely proud of earning the latter achievement, for it exemplifies his sentiment to the sport--the humane care and respect he has for his canine companions.
-2014 was a successful race season for a number of reasons, but mainly because Hall reached his first goal with his kennel--to cross the 1,000-mile finish line of the Toughest Sled Dog Race in the World, The Yukon Quest.
+Matt was extremely proud of earning the latter achievement, as it exemplifies his philosophy that dogs come first.
+That year Matt took home the Rookie of the Year, Vet's Choice & Spirit of the North awards.
+2014 also marked the year that Hall reached his first goal of his kennel--to cross the 1,000-mile finish line of the Toughest Sled Dog Race in the World, The Yukon Quest.

 2017 Yukon quest champions